csev/dj4e/assn/dj4e_ads3w.md

 by the autograder - but we will separately check them.

-(1) Make yourself a gravatar at https://en.gravatar.com/ - it is super easy and you will see your avatar when you log in in your application and elsewhere with gravatar enabled apps.
+(1) Make yourself a gravatar at https://en.gravatar.com/ - it is super easy and you will see your avatar when you log in to your application and elsewhere with gravatar enabled apps.
 The gravatar can be anything you like - it does not have to be a picture of you.
-The gravatar is associated an email address so make sure to give an email address to the user you create with `createsuperuser`.
+The gravatar is associated with an email address so make sure to give an email address to the user you create with `createsuperuser`.

 (2) Change your `home/static/favicon.ico` to a favicon of your own making.
 I made my favicon at https://favicon.io/favicon-generator/ - it might not change instantly after you update the favicon because they are cached extensively.
 Probably the best way to test is to go right to the favicon url after you update the file and press 'Refresh' and/or switch browsers.
-Sometimes the browswer caching is "too effective" on a favicon so to force a real reload to check if the new favicon is really being served you can add a GET parameter tho the URL to forc it to be re-retrieved:
+Sometimes the browser caching is "too effective" on a favicon so to force a real reload to check if the new favicon is really being served you can add a GET parameter to the URL to force it to be re-retrieved:

     https://chucklist.dj4e.com/favicon.ico?x=42